Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: A simple hydrodynamic model based on the Gubser solution ( GubsHyd )

-The initiation and hydrodynamic evolution in GubsHyd model is based on Gubser solution.
-Although the solution is briefly mentioned in the main text, we present it with slightly more details as it is necessary for the rest of the appendix.
+The initiation and hydrodynamic evolution in the {\tt GubsHyd} model are based on the Gubser solution.
+Although the solution is briefly mentioned in the main text, I present it with slightly more details as it is necessary for the rest of the appendix.

 Instead of $\mathbb{R}^{1,3}$ space, one is able to employ the conformal symmetry to represent a generic field $\Phi$ in $d\hat{s}^2=\Omega^{-2} ds^2$ space with $\Omega=\tau$.
-We show $\Phi$ in the rescaled space $d\hat{s}^2$ with a hat.
+I show $\Phi$ in the rescaled space $d\hat{s}^2$ with a hat.
 Depending on the mass dimension and the type of the tensor $\Phi$, the appropriate scaling should be employed as well.
 For instance, a scalar quantity $\phi$ with mass dimension $\Delta$ is written in $d\hat{s}^2$ space as $\hat{\phi}=\tau^\Delta\phi$.
-In this space, Gubser solution and elliptic perturbation on top of that is given by \cite{Gubser:2010ze,Gubser:2010ui,Staig:2011wj}
+In this space, the Gubser solution with an elliptic perturbation on top of that is given by \cite{Gubser:2010ze,Gubser:2010ui,Staig:2011wj}

 where